johnzweng/XposedLePro3Infrared/README.md

 This module here overrides the methods in Androids `ConsumerIrService` class, tries to bind the UEI Control Service (*UEI QuickSet Service*) and tries to forward all calls which are received over the standard Android [ConsumerIrManager API](https://developer.android.com/reference/android/hardware/ConsumerIrManager.html) to the QuickSet SDK API.
 So this module tries to act as a bridge between these two APIs.

-If you are interested in the technical background [read this thread on XDA](http://forum.xda-developers.com/le-pro3/development/ref-how-infrared-lepro3-infos-ir-devs-t3506257) where I explain it in detail.
+If you are interested in the technical background read this thread on XDA where I explain it in detail: [[REF] How Infrared is (not) working on LePro3 - some infos for IR devs](http://forum.xda-developers.com/le-pro3/development/ref-how-infrared-lepro3-infos-ir-devs-t3506257)

 ### Restrictions: